 This brief overview of some important considerations associated with estate planning in Arizona is by no means comprehensive.
 Always seek the advice of a competent professional when making important financial and legal decisions.

-Douglas K. Cook is an Arizona estate planning attorney with over 40 years of experience as a practicing attorney.
-Although Cook & Cook's office is located in Mesa, Arizona, the attorneys at Cook & Cook represent clients throughout the Phoenix, Arizona Metropolitan area including the following east valley cities: Scottsdale, Paradise Valley, Tempe, Chandler, & Gilbert.
+Steve Cook is a Mesa, Arizona probate attorney at Cook & Cook.
+Although his office is located in Mesa, Arizona, he represents clients throughout the Phoenix, Arizona Metropolitan area including the following east valley cities: Scottsdale, Paradise Valley, Tempe, Chandler, & Gilbert.